hanabi/hanabi.github.io/Reference.md

   * Bob knows that this is a *Tempo Clue*, and plays red 2.
   * Cathy sees that if this was a *Tempo Clue Chop Move*, it would be saving the blue 1, which is useless.
 Thus, for both the red 2 and the red 5 to be playable, Cathy must have both the red 3 and the red 4 on *Finesse Position*.
   * Cathy blind-plays red 3.

+### The Tempo Clue Chop Move

+* See the *Trash Chop Move* section above for an explanation on what a *Chop Move* is.
+* In general, *Tempo Clues* do not follow from *Minimum Clue Value Principle*, which states that a clue must get at least 1 new card played or save at least 1 new card from being discarded.
+* Thus, a *Tempo Clue* with no other purpose **must** save at least 1 new card, and the player should *Chop Move* their chop card.
+* For example, in a 3-player game:
+  * It is the first turn and nothing is played on the stacks.
+  * Alice clues red to Bob, which touches two cards on slot 1 and slot 2.
+  * Bob plays red 1 from slot 1.
+The red card in slot 2 could be red 2, red 3, red 4, or red 5.
+  * Cathy clues number 2 to Bob, which does not introduce any new cards, but it does "fill in" his slot 2 card.
+  * Bob now knows that he has exactly red 2 on slot 2 and that this was a *Tempo Clue*.
+Since it does not get any new cards and only get tempo on one card in total, he knows that he should also *Chop Move* his slot 5 card.
+* Naturally, *Tempo Clue Chop Moves* **do not** apply in the special situations listed above where natural *Tempo Clues* are allowed.

 ### Avoiding Double Discards